Sovereign AI

 MODULAR DEPLOYMENT

-Standardized container footprint deployable on any industrial site within weeks.
+Standardized module footprint deployable on any industrial site within weeks.
 Scales linearly from a pilot unit to multi-rack regional clusters — without rebuilding infrastructure or modifying the site.

 The Architects